-- 15.4.1 Ten volunteer participant laboratories, an enterococci verification laboratory, and two research laboratories participated in the U.S. Environmental Protection Agency's (EPA's) interlaboratory validation study of EPA Method 1106.1.
-The purposes of the study were to characterize method performance across multiple laboratories and disinfected wastewater matrices and to develop quantitative quality control (QC) acceptance criteria.
-A detailed description of the of the study and results are provided in the validation study report (Reference 18.3).
-The false positive and negative assessments for Method 1106.1 are provided in Tables 7 and 8, respectively. - 15.4.2 Method 1106.1 is not approved for the analysis of enterococci in wastewater because of the high estimated number of false positive and negative colonies observed during the validation study.
-Users wishing to test for enterococci in wastewater using a membrane filtration method are referred to EPA Method 1600.
+- 15.3.1 Ten volunteer participant laboratories, an E. coli verification laboratory, and two research laboratories participated in the U.S. Environmental Protection Agency's (EPA's) interlaboratory validation study of EPA Method 1103.1 for the analysis of E. coli in disinfected wastewater.
+The purposes of the Study were to characterize method performance across multiple laboratories and disinfected wastewater matrices and to develop quantitative quality control (QC) acceptance criteria.
+The false positive and negative assessments are provided in Tables 7 and 8, respectively.
+Detailed results of the study are provided in the validation study report (Reference 18.2). - 15.3.2 Method 1103.1 is not approved for the analysis of E. coli in disinfected wastewater because of the high false positive and false negative levels observed during the validation study compared to Method 1603.
+Laboratories wishing to test for E. coli in wastewater using a membrane filtration method are referred to EPA Method 1603.